InternationalRiceResearchInstitute/google-maps-static-api-php-sdk/README.md

 # PHP SDK for Google Maps Static API

 Google's [Map Static API](https://developers.google.com/maps/documentation/maps-static/intro) is exhaustingly difficult.
-This PHP SDK would make things easy as simple as 1-2-3!
+This PHP SDK would make it as easy as 1-2-3!

 ## Contents
 1. [Getting started](#getting-started)